 Values for these variables were obtained based on the following priority order.
 If available, data collected were used to determine race and ethnicity.
 If race and/or ethnicity were not reported in the interview, then data obtained from the originally collected NHIS data were used.
-If still not ascertained, the race, and/or ethnicity were assigned based on relationship to other members of the DU using a priority ordering that gave precedence to blood relatives in the immediate family (this approach was used on 37 persons to set race and 34 persons to set ethnicity).
+If still not ascertained, the race, and/or ethnicity were assigned based on relationship to other members of the DU using a priority ordering that gave precedence to blood relatives in the immediate family (this approach was used on 42 persons to set race and 30 persons to set ethnicity).

-Starting in the 2014 Point-in-Time data file (Panel 18 Round 3 and Panel 19 Round 1), the variable RACEVER, which indicated which race version questions were asked, the old questions or the new questions, was removed since it no longer applied.
 For confidentiality, RACEV2X categories 7, 8, 9, 10 and 11 were collapsed into category 10 as "Oth Asian/Natv Hawaiian/Pacfc Isl - No Oth."
-The variable RACEV1X, as in 2013 and 2014, had its categories 4 and 5 collapsed into category 4 as "Asian/Natv Hawaiian/Pacfc Isl - No Oth."
-The other variables RACEAX, RACEBX, RACEWX and RACETHX continue in 2016.
+The variable RACEV1X had its categories 4 and 5 collapsed into category 4 as "Asian/Natv Hawaiian/Pacfc Isl - No Oth."
+HISPNCAT categories 6 and 7 were collapsed into category 6 as "Oth Lat Am/Hisp/Latino/Spnsh Orgn-No Oth."

-Starting in the 2014 Point-in-Time file (Panel 18 Round 3 and Panel 19 Round 1), the variable HISPCAT, which indicated the ethnicity values for the old questions, was removed since it no longer applied.
-For confidentiality, HISPNCAT categories 6 and 7 were collapsed into category 6 as "Oth Lat Am/Hisp/Latino/Spnsh Orgn-No Oth."
-The ethnicity variable HISPANX continues in 2016.